redwoodjs/redwoodjs-com-archive/docs/testing.md

 This one is handy before committing some changes to be sure you didn't inadvertantly break something you didn't expect, or before a deploy to production.

-You can run only the web-side or api-side tests by including the side as another argument to the command:
+You can run only the web- or api-side test suites by including the side as another argument to the command:

 ```terminal
 yarn rw test web